 The Office of Admissions also provides opportunities for individual students and their families to visit campus.
 Visits include a campus tour, housing tour, and information sessions with a University representative.
 Morning and afternoon sessions are available on Mondays, Wednesdays and Fridays, as well as a morning session on the second Saturday of each calendar month.
 Reservations should be made at least two weeks in advance.
 Prospective students can schedule a visit and get more information online at the Admissions and Recruitment Services Web site.

 A group tour is available for schools or programs bringing ten or more visitors.
 Information on the group tour program can be found at the Admissions and Recruitment Services Web site.

 Dean of Students Office

 The Dean of Students Office serves academic as well as extracurricular needs of University students.
-The office handles student withdrawals, student discipline, leadership programs, New Student Orientation, National Student Exchange, Phi Eta Sigma, Alternative Spring Break, and the Office of Parents and Families.
+The office handles student withdrawals, student discipline, visitor discipline, leadership programs, New Student Orientation, National Student Exchange, Phi Eta Sigma, Alternative Spring Break, and the Office of Parents and Families.
 The Dean of Students Office encourages student participation in the University community, recognizes students, and supports student organizations and assists students in navigating the University landscape.
 Sponsored programs are designed to help students cope with any difficulties, academic or extracurricular, they may encounter in the course of their college career.
 Staff are usually available for consultation on a walk-in basis.
+Students or visitors addressing disciplinary matters should schedule appointments.
 The office is located on the second floor of the University Advisement and Enrichment Center, Room 280, (505) 277-3361, e-mail email@example.com, or visit the Dean of Students Web site.

 National Student Exchange